Valaa-Technologies/valaa-vault/packages/prophet/README.md

 The octet stream is decoded by decoder plugins associated with the requested mime type into some runtime object representation.
-This object representation can range anything from a flat text decoding, through a complex javascript composite object representation into a full-blown component with rich, asynchronous API's for accessing the content piece-meal.
+This object representation can range anything from a flat text decoding, through a complex JavaScript composite object representation into a full-blown component with rich, asynchronous API's for accessing the content piece-meal.
 The requirement is that the resulting dedoded object must be shareable and reusable between different consumers in